 What is GRACE?

-GRACE (Grounding RRI Actions to Achieve Institutional Changes in European Research Funding and Performing Organisations) supports the European Commission’s objective of spreading and embedding Responsible Research and innovation (RRI) in the European Research Area.
+GRACE (Grounding RRI Actions to Achieve Institutional Changes in European Research Funding and Performing Organisations) is a “Science with and for Society” H2020 funded project that supports the European Commission’s objective of spreading and embedding Responsible Research and Innovation (RRI) in the European Research Area.

 Approach that assesses the collaboration of different societal actors (including researchers, policy makers, industry and businesses, as well as citizens) during the research and innovation process, to better align both the process and its outcomes with the values, needs and expectations of society.